Continuous Language Model Interpolation for Dynamic and Controllable Text Generation: Continuous Language Model Interpolation

-\textbf{Changing mixing parameters $\lambda$ for multiple attributes at once:} We also analyze the relationship throughout the whole simplex of $\lambda$ weights for sets of three control dimensions in Figures \ref{fig:multidim-lambda-sps-1} and \ref{fig:multidim-lambda-hfs-1} (as well as Figures \ref{fig:multidim-lambda-sph-0}-\ref{fig:multidim-lambda-hfs-0.5} in the Appendix).
+\textbf{Changing mixing parameters $\lambda$ for multiple attributes at once:} We also analyze the relationship throughout the whole simplex of $\lambda$ weights for sets of three control dimensions in Figures \ref{fig:multidim-lambda-sps-1} and \ref{fig:multidim-lambda-hfs-1} (as well as Appendix Figures \ref{fig:multidim-lambda-sph-0}-\ref{fig:multidim-lambda-hfs-perp}).
 For each set of three attributes listed, these plots show the scores in the three dimensional simplex of mixing weights $\lambda$ for which $\sum_i \lambda_i = 1$.
 The value of the interpolation weight $\alpha_i$ for each of the attributes is equal to 1 in Figures \ref{fig:multidim-lambda-sps-1} and \ref{fig:multidim-lambda-hfs-1}, so increasing the $\lambda$ weight of each attribute should increase the attribute score.
-We find that surprisingly, there is very limited entanglement between the majority of the combinations of attributes (such as in Figure \ref{fig:multidim-lambda-sps-1}).
+We find that surprisingly, there is very limited entanglement between the majority of the combinations of attributes (such as in Figure \ref{fig:multidim-lambda-sps-1}), likely because their LoRA weights are relatively orthogonal to each other (Appendix Figure \ref{fig:cossim}).
 In these cases, we observe an approximately even increase in score as $\lambda_i$ for a given attribute dimension increases, regardless of the other $\lambda_j$ parameters.

-However, in the case of humor in the humor-formality-simplicity simplex and formality in the humor-formality-simplicity simplex with $\alpha_i = 1$ (Figure \ref{fig:multidim-lambda-hfs-1}) and the sentiment-politeness-formality simplex with $\alpha_i = 1$ (Figure \ref{fig:multidim-lambda-spf-1}), we observe regions at the corners of the simplex that are close to the other fine-tuned models and have a high attribute score.
+However, in some cases, such as humor in the humor-formality-simplicity simplex and formality in the humor-formality-simplicity simplex with $\alpha_i = 1$ (Figure \ref{fig:multidim-lambda-hfs-1}), we observe regions at the corners of the simplex that are close to the other fine-tuned models and have a high attribute score.
 This is because these other models are correlated with a positive attribute score, so the mixture of models is the most neutral model.
 Nevertheless, this still has a limited effect on the attribute score, since even in these cases with correlations, the score still has the expected behavior unless the mixing weight $\lambda_j$ is greater than around $0.4$ to $0.6$ for the correlated control dimensions.
 This indicates that in practice, the model has smoothly increasing attribute scores with $\lambda_i$ for all pairs of attributes when $\lambda_j$ for the other attribute dimensions remains sufficiently low.

 These results demonstrate that as the parameters $\lambda_i$ and $\alpha_i$ are increased for the $i$th attribute, there is a significant effect on the attribute score for the $i$th control dimension and a limited effect on the scores for the remaining attributes.
 Therefore, $\lambda_i$ and $\alpha_i$ parametrize the convex hull of models between all of the attribute dimensions and yield fine-grained control over the model outputs with respect to all of the attributes being considered.